nevermined-io/marketplace-api/README.md

    ELASTIC_USERNAME=[YOUR USERNAME]
    ```
-   - Make sure you installed
+   - Make sure you installed docker
    - From project root in terminal run

    ```javascript